-Besides helping out in difficult welfare situations, subsidising loan repayments, topping up salaries lost due to illness and paying for certain expenses, we continued in 2019 to provide financial assistance to our employees requesting us to help finance their IVF (In Vitro Fertilisation) treatment.
+Besides helping out in difficult welfare situations, subsidising loan repayments, topping up salaries lost due to illness and paying for certain expenses, Our Bank Group provides social assistance to our employees and pensioners in need.
+In 2020, we have spent HUF 45 million on social benefits.

 Our "Welcome back" program is helping women to reintegrate into the labour market - from our 4000 employees, we have 2000 female colleagues in the age group where they might be planning for a new family or more children in the near future.
 We believe it is important to keep them informed about recent events at K&H Group and also wish to help them return to work in increasing numbers after child-care leave.
-81% of mothers returns to work, 31% of them do so part-time; this is an exceptionally high proportion under Hungarian employment conditions.
+86% of mothers return to work, 50% of them do so part-time; this is an exceptionally high proportion under Hungarian employment conditions.

-Budapest, 28 April 2020 David Moucheron Chief Executive Officer Attila Gombás Chief Financial Officer
+Budapest, 28 April 2021 David Moucheron Chief Executive Officer Attila Gombás Chief Financial Officer